jackstenglein/career-fair-api/README.md

 ### Organization endpoints

 #### `GET /organization/fairs-all`
 Gets all fairs for an organization.
 The user must be logged in and have administrator or creator role.
-The fairs do not have any attributes populated.
+The fairs do not have any model attributes populated.

 Response:
 * `message` (string) - Message from API to help with debugging
 * `fairs` ([object]) - A list of the organization's fair's
+* `error` (string) - The error message, if applicable

+#### `GET /organization/fair`
+Gets a specific fair for an organization.
+The user must be logged in and have administrator or creator role.
+The fair will be returned with three extra attributes: number of students, number of employers and number of interactions.
+No model attributes will be populated.

+Query:
+* `fair` (string) - The ID of the fair to return

+Response:
+* `message` (string) - Message from API to help with debugging
+* `fair` (object) - The requested fair
 * `error` (string) - The error message, if applicable